Cybersecurity Feeder Roles:

 - Security Operations

 An individual’s level of education and experience will determine whether they are able to transition into an entry-level, mid-level, or advanced level position in the cybersecurity industry.
 Some individuals may find it beneficial to begin in an entry-level position in order to learn more about the cybersecurity industry before advancing to more complex job positions.
 Some individuals may be qualified to begin in a managerial role and use their knowledge from network engineering to lead a cybersecurity team.
-To better understand the knowledge, skills, and abilities necessary to succeed in the cybersecurity industry, and to browse through cybersecurity job openings, register with CyberKnights and take the cybersecurity skills assessment today!
+To better understand the knowledge, skills, and abilities (KSAs) necessary to succeed in the cybersecurity industry, and to see employer work roles where your KSAs may align, register with CyberKnights and take the cybersecurity skills assessment today!